 When a web browser requests a web page that request is handled by the web server, here that web server is Nginx.
-Then the webserver passes that request to server-side technologies used in the LEMP stack for instance as a server-side scripting language like PHP to communicate with server and database.
+Then the web server passes that request to server-side technologies used in the LEMP stack for instance as a server-side scripting language like PHP to communicate with the server and database.

 Why use Nginx?

 - More concurrent connections can be handled compared to Apache.

 2. P stands for PHP: It stands for Hypertext Preprocessor and is a scripting language that works on the server-side and communicates with the database MySQL and does all operations which the user requests like fetching data, adding data, or manipulating data, or processing the data.

 - The most popular CMS WordPress runs on PHP.

 3. M stands for MySQL: It is an open-source SQL-based database that is used to store data and manipulate data while maintaining data consistency and integrity.
 It organizes data in tabular form in rows and columns.
 It is also ACID-compliant.